 - Associate Professor of Applied Mathematics

-- Affiliate Assistant Professor, Stuart School of Business
+- Affiliate Associate Professor, Stuart School of Business

 Matthew Dixon is a British applied mathematician working in the area of algorithmic finance.
 His research focuses on applying concepts in computational and applied mathematics to financial modeling, especially in the area of algorithmic trading and derivatives.
 Matthew's research is currently funded by Intel Corporation and he develops codes for high performance architectures.
 His work in deep learning with Diego Klabjan (NWU) has brought wide recognition and he is a frequently invited speaker at quant and fintech events around the world in addition to be referenced as a computational finance expert in multiple reputed media outlets including the Financial Times and Bloomberg Markets.

 Ph.D.
 Imperial College, London, Applied Mathematics, Mathematics Department

 M.Sc.
 University of Reading, Parallel and Scientific Computation (with distinction)

 M.Eng.
 Imperial College, London, Civil and Environmental Engineering